Final exam regulations, Spring 2014

 - There shall be no variations from the University final examination schedule except by concurrence of the dean of the college and the director of scheduling.
 This prohibition also precludes moving a final examination from a scheduled time to study day or to the last or earlier meetings of the class, except laboratory final examinations which cannot be held in accordance with the regular final examination schedule.

-All department requests for adjustment of final examination hours should be made online with form ASR 163 by November 1 to permit publication of the change and orderly consideration of hardships.
+- All department requests for adjustment of final examination hours should be made online on ASR Form 163 by March 21 to permit publication of the change and orderly consideration of hardships.
 Additional common examinations may be requested on the same online form, which also includes room request information.

 - Instructors requesting any variation from the official examination schedule must agree to give a special make-up examination to any student having examination conflicts or three (or more) examinations in one calendar day because of the change in hours.

 - Arranged examinations and authorized variations in published hours shall conform with the hour-periods shown in the examination schedules.

 - Each college shall assume responsibility for making arrangements to spread out examinations for students who have three (or more) examinations scheduled in one calendar day.

 - The following courses have been approved for a three hour final examination: